How to Start your Own Party Bus Company In North America

 You could also look into expanding your service area, perhaps dedicating a vehicle or two to serving people in a neighboring city.
 The party bus industry is definitely on the rise, so if you can get your business off the ground, there are a lot of ways for you to grow your business; the sky is the limit.

 You might think about making a move to one of the bigger cities where you’ll have more weddings, proms and other events that would call for a party bus rental.
-NYC, San Diego, Los Angeles, Seattle, and Orlando are good places to start.
+NYC, Atlanta, Los Angeles, Seattle, and Orlando are good places to start.